sparkyb/pype/readme.txt

 that the parser will not pull out doc strings or handle multi-line function definitions properly.

-In the case of C or TeX files, I don't have a real parser for the C, so it only really extracts todo items, and it only extracts \*section{} definitions and todo items for TeX files.
+I don't have a real parser for the C, so it only really extracts //todo: items.
+I also don't have a real parser for TeX, so it only extracts
+\*section{} and \label definitions, along with %todo: items.